btcarter/dissertation/README.md

 # dissertation

 This repository contains all the analysis scripts used for my dissertation, part of the NIH Dyslexia Study at BYU in Steven Luke's lab.
-Most of these scripts are a modification/extension of a previous analysis I completed as part of the [Skilled Reading Project] (https://github.com/btcarter/LinguisticPrediction).
+Most of these scripts are a modification/extension of a previous analysis I completed as part of the [Skilled Reading Project](https://github.com/btcarter/LinguisticPrediction).
 Check that out for additional details on the development if answers are not found here.

 ## Project status

-incrementally testing structural scripts to map I/O.
-Step 1 build passed on one subject
-Step 2 build passed on one subject
-Step 3 build passed on three subjects
-Step 4 build testing on one template
+Finished dissertation analysis.
+Now working on other branches of the project to make it publishable.
+Hopefully more data is incoming but who knows with COVID?

 ## Organization and Analysis